z3ntu/lucaweiss.eu_source/content/post/2024-08-18-Blog-gemini.md

 roots in the 1990's and there hasn't been any new web browser becoming usable in many years.
-Not because people haven't tried - I'm sure many people have - but because the standards around the modern web are so gigantic that it's just not feasable to develop a web browser from scratch.
+Not because people haven't tried - I'm sure many people have - but because the standards around the modern web are so gigantic that it's just not feasible to develop a web browser from scratch.

 The best (and only?) attempt I've seen is [Ladybird](https://ladybird.dev/), which is "an ongoing project to build a truly independent web browser from